 As your salary increases you will be able to take on the full responsibility for the mortgage and the guarantor is released from their commitment.

 Considering using a financial guarantor?
 SPF can arrange a guarantor mortgage for you.
-Because financial guarantors will be liable for your mortgage, they must take independent financial advice to ensure that they fully understand the implications of this.
+Because financial guarantors will be liable for your mortgage, they must take financial advice to ensure that they fully understand the implications of this.